 Business and compliance skills were most often requested for managers and clerical and administrative workers, and were least often requested for machinery operators and drivers, and labourers.
-Professionals also had higher rates of these skills requested.
+Sales workers and professionals also had higher rates of these skills requested.

 The following graphic shows examples of occupations where business and compliance skills are highly requested, and some examples of the types of requests employers are making for those in these occupations.